Shoreham by Sea Personal Injury Solicitors – No Win No Fee Claims

 Medical negligence claims

-Medical negligence claims deal with situations where the treatment provided by a medical professional to you has caused you harm in some way.
-They may have made your condition worse, or have caused you a new or different injury or illness.
+Medical negligence claims deal with situations where the treatment provided by a medical professional to you has caused you to harm in some way.
+They may have made your condition worse or have caused you a new or different injury or illness.
+Regardless, they’re situations that Shoreham By Sea personal injury solicitors can help you claim compensation for.
 Common examples of clinical or medical negligence include the following;

 - Providing an incorrect diagnosis or misdiagnosing a condition.